influxdata/terraform-aws-influx/modules/install-kapacitor/README.md

 # Kapacitor Install Script

-Kapacitor is is a Real-Time Streaming Data Processing Engine This folder contains a script for installing Kapacitor Enterprise and its dependencies.
+Kapacitor is a Real-Time Streaming Data Processing Engine.
+This folder contains a script for installing Kapacitor Enterprise and its dependencies.

 This script has been tested on the following operating systems: